IanESmith/static-website/Services/cdmp/notes.md

 ## July Release

 ### Just done
-- added a new team member woth the role of technical ambassador who will be helping ensure the right solutions for our current and future partners
+- added a new team member with the role of 'technical ambassador' who will be working alonside our new BA to help ensure the right solutions for our current and future partners
 - simplified the roadmap ensuring it maps to our tenants needs, making it easier for them to see whats done, in progress or coming up next - now reviewing it and then finalising
 - continuing work on the July Release functionality